ballerina-platform/ballerina-lang/docs/quick-tour.md

 1. Click **Design View** to return to the visual editor.

-Now that you've had a look around, it's time to take the leap into [creating your first Ballerina program](tutorials/first-program.md).
+Now that you've had a look around, it's time to take the leap into [writing your first Ballerina program](tutorials/first-program.md).